Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 - [Build new AI applications with Azure SQL Database](https://github.com/Azure-Samples/sql-ai-embeddings-workshop)
 - [Use Azure SQL DB and REST endpoints to enable AI content moderation](https://github.com/AzureSQLDB/ContentSafetyLab)

+More on Azure SQL and AI can be found [here](https://aka.ms/sqlai).

 ### [Azure Functions](./azure-functions.ipynb)

 In the provided notebook you can find samples on how to invoke an [Azure Function](https://learn.microsoft.com/azure/azure-functions/functions-overview) using a [HTTP Trigger](https://learn.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger):